turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Media/What Are SVGs, and When Should You Use Them?.md

 ---
-title: What Are SVGs, and When Should You Use Them?
+title: What are SVGs, and When Should You Use Them?
 draft: false
 tags:
   - html